madetech/G1-Spikes/1:Content_Query_and_Filtering/Content_Query_and_Filtering_Report.md

 ### Creating the service application
 First we will need to create a service application that our content can rely on.
 To do this, we complete the following from our virtual environment.
 1. Create a new service by running `python3 manage.py startapp service` at the root level, this should create a application directory called `service`.
-2. Add the new application to `INSTALLED_APPS` inside of the main site settings, so for a website called `wagtailspikes`, this would be `wagtailspikes/settings.base.py`, and values are added to the array like to:
+2. Add the new application to `INSTALLED_APPS` inside of the main site settings, so for a website called `wagtailspikes`, this would be `wagtailspikes/settings.base.py`, and values are added to the array:
     ```python
     # Application definition